REACT-ROBOT/shared-memory-based-handy-communication-manager/README.md

 ## Abstruct

 SHM is short for "Shared-memory based Handy-communication Manager".
-This provides ROS(Robot Operating System)-like internal communication such as Topic, Service and Action with shared memory.
+This provides ROS(Robot Operating System)-like interprocess communication such as Topic, Service and Action with shared memory.
 This is based on the library developed by Dr. Prof. Koichi Ozaki for his laboratory.

 ## Requirements

 - POSIX shared memory system

   SHM use POSIX shared memory system.
   The system is included in Linux such as Ubuntu.

 - Python3 (optional)

   SHM support the usecase with Python.

 - Boost.Python (optional)

   This library is required for support the usecase with Python.

 ## How to build